 The Human Resources Manager provides support in all HR aspects for all SSMU casual staff members and supports the Human Resources Department.

 The Building Director is responsible for all of the activities related to the University Centre and handles day-to-day building operations.
-They oversee office facilities, security, health and safety, and information technology at the SSMU.
+They oversee office facilities, security, and health and safety at the SSMU.

 The Porter is in charge of the University Centre’s maintenance, which includes, but isn’t limited to, preparing rooms for events, painting, and general upkeep.
 They also manage access to stored supplies and archives.

 The Building Coordinator works alongside the Porters and is responsible for the maintenance of the University Centre, which includes, but isn’t limited to, repairs, access to the building and rooms, and assistance with deliveries.

 The Students’ Society of McGill University employs part-time staff to assist with the SSMU’s day-to-day activities.

 The Front Desk Casual Staff welcomes the public and guests to the SSMU, responds to general inquiries, and carries out administrative tasks for the Society.